ChatGPT vs Claude: A Real User's Comparison for Coding and Thinking

 Thinking Work: Where Claude Excels

+Following complex instructions is where Claude really distinguishes itself.
 Give Claude a detailed prompt with multiple constraints, and it will follow them.
 All of them.
 ChatGPT has a tendency to "forget" parts of complex prompts or take creative liberties you didn't ask for.

 I tested this by giving both the same elaborate prompt for generating a technical document.
-The prompt had 8 specific requirements—formatting rules, sections to include, tone guidelines, and constraints on length.
+The prompt had 8 specific requirements: formatting rules, sections to include, tone guidelines, and constraints on length.

 Claude hit 8/8.
 ChatGPT hit 5/8, ignoring the length constraint and one of the formatting rules.